Brenda Bigland-Ritchie Award

 We encourage members to recognize the current diversity in our field when making nominations.
 To nominate an individual or self-nominate, please submit the following:

-• A CV detailing the applicant’s contribution in line with the criteria above.
+- A maximum 4-page CV detailing the breadth of the applicant’s academic contribution in line with the criteria above.

 Nominations open September 15, 2025